maddiethedinosaur/funnydiehaha/Central_Book_Related_Wishlist.md

 ### Stalinism

 * [Dialogue With Stalin](https://www.amazon.ca/Dialogue-Stalin-Amadeo-Bordiga/dp/7465082013/) by Amadeo Bordiga
-* [State Capitalism and World Revolution](https://www.amazon.ca/dp/1604860928/) by C. L. R. James, Raya Dunayevskaya, and Grace Lee Boggs
+* [State Capitalism and World Revolution](https://www.amazon.ca/dp/1604860928/) by C.L.R.
+James, Raya Dunayevskaya, and Grace Lee Boggs
 * [What Was The USSR?: Towards a Theory of Deformation of Value Under State Capitalism](https://www.amazon.ca/dp/5707440275/) by Aufheben Collective

 ### State